Ramona's Cuisine

 Jump to Recipe

-This horseradish and beetroots relish is the taste of Easter for me.
+For me, this horseradish relish with beetroots is the taste of Easter.
 It always was and still is an Easter staple.
 No Easter was the same without this relish.
-So good to accompany the traditional oven roasted lamb that was melting in your mouth which cooked with loads of herbs and wine.
+So good to accompany the traditional oven-roasted lamb that was melting in your mouth which was cooked with loads of herbs and wine.
 Mmmmm.
 Very nice!

 Spring, oh lovely spring!
 This year felt like you were never going to arrive but now it is finally here.
 These days I will never forget, days were longer, food was amazing, preparations were so vivid, guests and visit times, the whole energy around it was absolutely amazing.

 The experience of doing this relish is unique as it involves a little crying but I love it.
-The sinuses are getting a real blast but It’s all worth it in the end.
+The sinuses as well as the brain are getting a real blast but It’s all worth it in the end.

-Horseradish, in general, it is not an ingredient I often cook with but I definitely should use it a lot more.
-I do feel this lovely ingredient it’s giving its best benefits when served raw, not only getting full benefits from it but also the flavours and its uniqueness.
-Oh, and the way this relish clears the airways….. incredible!
-I always love having plenty of it especially when I have a cold.
+I always love having loads of it especially when I have a cold.
 It really sorts me out.
 The good thing is that I have managed to convert my kids into liking it too.
-They always ask for some to have with hard-boiled eggs.
-All I see it’s big disappointed long faces whenever the relish has run out.
+They always ask for some to have with hard-boiled eggs or meat.

 A little more about beetroot and horseradish its benefits

 Beetroots are great and you know that they are the new superfood as recent studies claim that these consumed in any way but particularly juice can lower blood pressure, increase the blood flow.
-Hence the reason behind athletics being encouraged to drink beets juice; it improves their athletic performance.
+This is the reason behind athletics being encouraged to drink beets juice; it improves their athletic performance.

 Beets are naturally high in antioxidants which protect against cancer; they also contain high dietary nitrate levels, linked to benefiting and helping the cardiovascular system.